saliteta/scene_decompose/README.md

 - [x] Experiments and Explaination Visually

 ## Stage II To Do
-- [ ] Generalize the rough visual localization pipeline
+- [x] Generalize the rough visual localization pipeline
-- [ ] Establishing the Ground Truth visualization tool
+- [x] Establishing the Ground Truth visualization tool
-- [ ] Establishing the Metrics Measurement Pipeline
+- [x] Establishing the Metrics Measurement Pipeline
+- [ ] Establish the Pipeline for train, lifting, hierachical decomposite, eval
+- [ ] Verify the Metrics is Reliable
 - [ ] Establishing the Detail Debugging Components